GabrielUVW/UVWtimesaver/Readme.txt

+# Proposal

+UVW has currently handels a strong population of memebers however scalable solutions for handeling cancelations ans on-boarding have been a labour intensive pain point.

+Luckily the key tools currently being used provide accessible and affordable programmatic protocals so that automation can easily be built to provide a scalable solution.

-This is a project for UVW to automate the calls process utilizing the following reasources:
+This is a project for UVW to automate processes across the following reasources:

 	-Go Cardless
 	-Zetkin